TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sdk-error-unexpected-result.md

 **Stored procedure cannot insert due to partition key mismatch**
-<br>CancelationToken parameter in ExecuteStoredProcedureAsync should be given as the 3rd parameter.
+<br>CancellationToken parameter in ExecuteStoredProcedureAsync should be given as the 3rd parameter.
 If it is not the payload will be incorrect.

 **Error - Cross partition query is required but disabled.
 Please set x-ms-documentdb-query-enablecrosspartition to true, specify x-ms-documentdb-partitionkey, or revise your query to avoid this exception.**